Prepare for Camp

 Going off to day camp brings great excitement and maybe some anxiety for both campers and parents.

 We understand that you have many choices when planning your child’s summer.
-You take a tremendous leap of faith when registering your child for YMCA Camp Thunderbird Day Camp.
-We do not take our responsibility lightly and want you to feel as comfortable as you can while taking that leap.
+You take a tremendous leap of faith when registering your child for YMCA Camp ThunderDays.
+We do not take our responsibility lightly and want you to feel as comfortable as you can while taking this leap.

-Our Open Houses, Parent Guide and Parent Resources provide information and answer many of your questions.
+Our Camp Tours, Parent Handbook and Parent Resources page provide a great deal of information and answer many of your questions.
 You may also contact our Camp Thunderbird staff to ease any concerns you may have about camp.

 Parent Handbook